 Is there gel in a Buttpad?

 Buttpads do not have any gel or synthetic padding.
 They are made with 100% real sheepskin.

 Can my Buttpad get wet?

 Yes, it can.
 Don't worry too much about it getting wet.
 Don't put it on if you're heading into a torrential downpour (the reason for the quick release strap), but don't bother to stop and take it off if it rains.

 If it does get soaked, remove the pad via its quick releases, shake it violently, blot with a towel, and you're good to go.
 You can lay it flat to continue drying.
 Water will not hurt the pad.
 Never use heat to dry it.

 It can be washed in baby shampoo, cool water, cool rinse, shake vigorously and blot dry, tumble on air, and REMEMBER, NO HEAT!

 How can I make it fluffy again?

-It's easy to fluffy up a Buttpad with a Wire Pet Brush.
+It's easy to fluff up a Buttpad with a Sheepskin Care Brush.
+We sell those, too!